Francieli-S/petcare-booking-system/README.md

   - `POST /sitters`: Create a new sitter.
   - `GET /sitters/:id`: Retrieve a sitter by id.
   - `GET /sitters/all`: List all sitters.
+  - `GET /sitters/profile`: Retrieve the profile of the logged-in sitter.
   - `PATCH /sitters`: Update sitter details.

 - **Booking Endpoints**:
   - `POST /bookings`: Create a new booking.
   - `GET /bookings`: List all bookings for a user.
   - `GET /bookings/:id`: Retrieve details of a specific booking.
+  - `PATCH /bookings/sitter/:id`: Sitter updates booking status.
-  - `PATCH /bookings/:id`: Update booking (exept status).
+  - `PATCH /bookings/:id`: User updates booking.
   - `DELETE /bookings`: Delete user.

 ## API Documentation
-The API documentation will be available through Swagger at `/api-docs` once the application is running.
+The API documentation will be available through Swagger at `http://localhost:5002/api-docs/#/` once the application is running.